EpiCoder: Encompassing Diversity and Complexity in Code Generation: Experiment

 In this section, we introduce the details of the synthetic data (\ref{sec:eval_impl}) and evaluate the model's performance in code generation at different levels.
 Specifically, in Section~\ref{sec:eval_func}, we evaluate the model's ability using five function-level code generation benchmarks.
-In Section~\ref{sec:eval_file}, we employ our meticulously crafted benchmark to evaluate the model's file-level code generation capabilities.
+In Section~\ref{sec:eval_file}, we employ our meticulously crafted XFileDep benchmark to evaluate the model's file-level code generation capabilities.
+We demonstrate the potential ability to generate particularly complex code repositories in Section~\ref{sec:eval_repo}.